vredcloudsec/blog/_posts/2018-05-16-two-magic-keys-and-the-enchanting-world-of-asymmetric-encryption.md

   - encryption
 ---

-Hey there, kiddo!
 Let's get ready for a magical journey into a land called Asymmetric Encryption.
 It might sound like something out of a Harry Potter book, but don't worry, we'll make it fun and exciting.
 Grab your favorite stuffed animal, sit back, and let's get started!

 **Asymmetric Encryption: A Tale of Two Magic Keys**